swiftlang/swift-evolution/proposals/nnnn-strict-memory-safety.md

 func unsafe(_ body: () -> Void) { }

 unsafe {
-  // currently calls 'unsafe(_:)', but will become and unsafe expression }
+  // currently calls 'unsafe(_:)', but will become an unsafe expression }
 ```